KanagawaMarcos/baker/README.md

 # Baker
 Baker is college project written in "C++" (Besides being C++, the professor tells students to use the language in a really weird way).
-It's goal is to that rank professors based on their scientific productions using a set of scoring rules for each Qualis Code of scientific works done by professors.
+It's goal is to that rank professors based on their scientific productions using a set of scoring rules for each Qualis Code of scientific works done by them.

 ### Prerequisites